Skip to content

 def list_aliases(self) -> list[tuple[str, str | None, str | None]]: ...

 Each brain owns its own model namespace.
-Consumers never reach into a brain module's tables — they go through make_brain(config.brain) and call these methods. resolve_alias returns (model_id, effort) or None; resolve_model_name collapses any name to a canonical ID; list_aliases exposes the merged table for !models. make_brain(config.brain) constructs the right implementation; unknown kind values raise ValueError so misconfiguration fails loudly at startup.
+Consumers never reach into a brain module's tables — they go through make_brain(config.brain) and call these methods. resolve_alias returns (model_id, effort) or None; resolve_model_name collapses any name to a canonical ID; list_aliases exposes the merged table for !models; validate_alias_override returns human-readable warnings for an operator alias override at config-load time (warnings only — it never fails the load). make_brain(config.brain) constructs the right implementation; unknown kind values raise ValueError so misconfiguration fails loudly at startup.

 Model identity

-Brain.validate_role_override(role, target) warns on typos and provider-alias collisions at config-load time.
-ClaudeCodeBrain pins to versioned IDs: OPUS = "claude-opus-4-8" (current default Opus), with prior versions kept for production pinning — OPUS_47 = "claude-opus-4-7" (opus-47 / opus-47-high aliases), OPUS_46 = "claude-opus-4-6", SONNET = "claude-sonnet-4-6", HAIKU = "claude-haiku-4-5".
-Bare alias names (opus, sonnet, haiku) always resolve to the current-latest constant, so bumping OPUS ripples through every consumer automatically.
+Brain.validate_alias_override(name, target) warns on typos and shortcut-name collisions at config-load time.
+ClaudeCodeBrain pins to versioned IDs, base names only: OPUS = "claude-opus-5" (current default Opus), SONNET = "claude-sonnet-5", HAIKU = "claude-haiku-4-5".
+A prior-version pin is the canonical id + modifier (claude-opus-4-7:high, via the claude-* passthrough).
+Bare shortcuts (opus, sonnet, haiku) always resolve to the current-latest constant, so bumping OPUS ripples through every consumer automatically.
+The old [models.roles] key is a hard rename to [models.aliases] (a stale one logs a migration warning); the old effort-in-name forms (opus-high, opus-46) no longer resolve.

 BrainRequest